 Don’t stress out over this step.
 Just take a rag, spray a bit of cleaner or use soapy water, and wipe.

 What can you do to make a room look cleaner?

 Let’s talk about a few things that you can do to give your room a more inviting appearance.
 Getting a good night’s sleep is so important for not only our health but our happiness as well.
 That is why I am always talking to folks about setting up a bedroom they love to be in.

-The next few steps are something you want to do when you are cleaning because they will make a big impact on your entire room.
+The next few steps are something you can do while you are cleaning.
+They take just a few minutes and will make a big impact on your entire room.